Subscribe to our news letter

 Retail Media Networks 2026: Build, Buy, or Hybrid?
 A Buyer's Matrix

 Once a retailer settles on the build/buy/hybrid path, the next question is which platform actually fits the category economics and engineering bench.
-The matrix below compares the six platforms most retailers evaluate in 2026 — three retailer-side operating systems and three brand-side or marketplace-first tools — across the dimensions that decide deployment success: side of the market, ad-format breadth, in-store and DOOH coverage, multi-vertical fit, the yield and operations layer, time-to-launch, and disclosed proof at scale.
+The matrix below compares the top retail media networks and platforms most retailers evaluate in 2026, three retailer-side operating systems and three brand-side or marketplace-first tools, across the dimensions that decide deployment success: side of the market, ad-format breadth, in-store and DOOH coverage, multi-vertical fit, the yield and operations layer, time-to-launch, and disclosed proof at scale.
 Use it as a shortlist filter, not a final scorecard.

 Retail Media Measurement, Attribution, and Compliance